ameseee/kwk-curriculum-site/web-app/lessons/js-intro/index.md

 alert('hello, world!');
 ```

 You should see "hello, world!" appear in a box that pops up over your browser.
-You can't continue working into your browser until you click
+You can't continue working into your browser until you click the "ok" on the alert box.

 ## Variables